SamanthaLLee/samanthallee/README.md

 # 👋 Hi, thanks for stopping by!

 I'm Sam Lee (she/her), a senior at Rutgers University majoring in Computer Science and Cognitive Science and minoring in Political Science.
+I will be joining Microsoft's Redmond office in August 2022.

 #### 🧑🏻‍💻  Experience
 - Head Teaching Assistant @ Rutgers CS (current)